-I’ve been in this business for over 10 years now and during that time, I’ve worked to raise awareness about what’s in our food, how to read nutrition labels, how to detect healthwashing and marketing claims, the best questions to ask farmers, the environmental impact of popular health foods (yes you, avocados and coconuts), and more.
+I’ve been in this business for nearly 15 years now and during that time, I’ve worked to raise awareness about what’s in our food, how to read nutrition labels, how to detect healthwashing and marketing claims, the best questions to ask farmers, the environmental impact of popular health foods (yes you, avocados and coconuts), and more.
 Still, even as a savvy consumer, and being extremely mindful when choosing meats, I can be susceptible to certain claims, which is something I learned recently when I bought some ‘naturally raised’ meat and later discovered the animals had been fed corn and soy (possibly from GMO sources).

 In the last few years, animal-based styles of eating like the Paleolithic diet, the ketogenic diet, the Autoimmune Protocol diet (AIP), and the Gut and Psychology Syndrome diet (GAPS) have become more popular and along with them, an increase in discussions about eating animal products and what that means for our health, the health of animals and the health of the environment.
 As with any other type of food, the sheer amount of verbiage on animal packages can be confusing – and consumers are left wondering what do labels on meat really mean?

 Though the discussion around meat may be a sensitive topic for those who choose not to consume meat, there are big questions that come into play with all dietary choices.
 This is a judgement-free zone.

 Let’s talk about what those labels on meat really mean, and the questions you can ask your meat producers to determine whether a product is right for you.

 - 100% (beef, chicken, pork, etc.)

 - no animal byproducts